RossMdevs/Eleconnect/README.md

  # Before Building!
-  Open the main.js, go to line 15 and modify it using the specified syntax below.
+  Open the main.js, go to line 15 and uncomment which line you're using

-  If you want to load a file, use ``win.loadFile('index.html')``
+  If you want to load a file, uncomment ``win.loadFile('index.html')``

-  If you want to load a URL, use  ``win.loadURL('https://example.com')``
+  If you want to load a URL, uncomment  ``win.loadURL('https://example.com')``

+  This code wasn't designed to open two windows simultaneously.

   ###### Make sure your URL is live and propogated on the internet.
 (If you're loading a file, edit the index.html)